10 Best Indian Whisky Brands You Must Try

 India is the world’s largest consumer of whisky, according to Statista.
 That's right, we knock back a whopping 46 per cent of the world's total consumption.
 With that said, we know there's a market dominated by blends both — domestic and international, to lure whisky aficionados.
 While international ones have their befitting place in the market, Indian whisky brands carve their path.

 We're talking about smooth, easy-drinking options perfect for beginners, or complex single malts that rival the best in the world.
 But where do you even start?
 This guide will be your compass, navigating you through the thrilling world of Indian whisky brands.
-We'll unveil hidden gems, introduce you to the smoothest operators, and show you how to find your perfect pour.
-So, ditch the ordinary and get ready for a whisky adventure unlike any other, but before that be prepared for, notes of tropical fruit mingling with warm cardamom, or a hint of peppery heat dancing on your tongue.
+So, ditch the ordinary and get ready for a whisky adventure unlike any other.

 A craft Indian whisky brand lauded for its bold flavors.